hashicorp/terraform/website/docs/providers/type/community-index.html.markdown

 and vendors.
 These providers are not tested nor officially maintained by HashiCorp, and are listed here in order to help users find them easily.

-If you have built a provider, and would like to add it to this community list, please fill how this [community providers form](https://docs.google.com/forms/d/e/1FAIpQLSeenG02tGEmz7pntIqMKlp5kY53f8AV5u88wJ_H1pJc2CmvKA/viewform?usp=sf_link#responses)
+If you have built a provider and would like to add it to this community list, please fill how this [community providers form](https://docs.google.com/forms/d/e/1FAIpQLSeenG02tGEmz7pntIqMKlp5kY53f8AV5u88wJ_H1pJc2CmvKA/viewform?usp=sf_link#responses).

 ---